makuk66/rustpixmas/README.md

-# rustpixmas -- A simple rust program to twinkle Christmas tree
+# RustPiXmas -- A simple rust program to twinkle Christmas tree

 ![Christmas tree in Rust](rustpixmas.jpg)